Did you know that nearly one in five American adults live with a mental health disorder?

 A traumatic event can cause some people to become depressed.
 This could be bereavement, the breakdown of a relationship, the loss of a job, or anything else that can be stressful and sad.

-You can have a genetic predisposition to depression and other mental health issues.
+You can have a genetic predisposition to depression and other behavioral health issues.
 This doesn’t always mean that you will be depressed, but it can make it easy for other events to trigger depression.

 It’s quite common for women to experience depression after giving birth.
 In fact, around 50% of women will experience a mild depression when their new child has arrived.